How to Reuse Sewing Patterns

 Now that you know how to copy a sewing pattern without ruining the original, you'll want to put this new technique to good use!
 Here are some great sewing patterns that you will want to copy the pattern for, so you can sew these designs again!

-Do you have any tips on reusing sewing patterns?
-Let us know in the comments below!
+Have any tips for using or making reusable sewing patterns?
+Let us know in the comments!

 Free projects, giveaways, exclusive partner offers, and more straight to your inbox!